ruggeri/tech-notes/algos/persistent-data-structures.md

 ## Hash Trees

+Called a "tree" but really a trie.

 Basically, a trie where the "strings" are the hashes of the keys, and of course you can have some value associated.
 This is typically implemented using a AMT, which is a micro-optimized specification of the idea of a trie.
+I believe this is what PersistentHashMap uses.